 Geology

 The greatest number of geologists are employed by the natural resources industries including the petroleum, natural gas, coal, non-metallic and metallic companies.
 The majority of Marshal University geology graduates have found employment in environmental and engineering /geotechnical companies.
-Geologists provide fundamental data and knowledge for policies that affect the environment, public safety, health and welfare of societies.
+Geologists provide fundamental data and knowledge for policies that affect the environment, public safety, and the health and welfare of societies.
 Geologists work in the field, laboratory, and the office.
 Duties commonly take the geologist to the field to gather data and samples that are returned to the laboratory for analysis.
 Data are compiled and tabulated, plots and maps are drawn, and the results are evaluated–all leading to the writing of reports.
 The tools used by geologists vary from the simple rock hammer and hand lens in the field to the most sophisticated and high tech electron microscope, chemical/elemental analysis instruments, and computer software used in the laboratory.

 Geology is a discipline with many areas of specialization.
 Some of these include: